compasjs/compas/docs/features/code-gen-crud.md

 ## The features

-CRUD generation supports quiet a variety of features and combinations there of.
+CRUD generation supports quite a variety of features and combinations there of.
 Let's break them all down;

 ### Route selection: